hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 imports of the classes and functions we will need::

   import numpy as np
-  from simsopt.util.mpi import MpiPartition from simsopt.mhd.vmec import Vmec from simsopt.mhd.vmec_diagnostics import QuasisymmetryRatioResidual from simsopt.objectives.least_squares import LeastSquaresProblem from simsopt.solve.mpi import least_squares_mpi_solve
+  from simsopt.util import MpiPartition from simsopt.mhd import Vmec from simsopt.mhd import QuasisymmetryRatioResidual from simsopt.objectives import LeastSquaresProblem from simsopt.solve import least_squares_mpi_solve

 For this problem we will want MPI for parallelized finite difference gradients.
 As explained below, this particular problem has 24